swiftlang/swift-evolution/proposals/0430-transferring-parameters-and-results.md

 ## Source compatibility

-In the Swift 5 language mode, `sendable` diagnostics are suppressed under minimal concurrency checking, and diagnosed as warnings under strict concurrency checking.
+In the Swift 5 language mode, `sending` diagnostics are suppressed under minimal concurrency checking, and diagnosed as warnings under strict concurrency checking.
 The diagnostics are errors in the Swift 6 language mode, as shown in the code examples in this proposal.
-This diagnostic behavior based on language mode allows `sendable` to be adopted in existing Concurrency APIs including `CheckedContinuation`.
+This diagnostic behavior based on language mode allows `sending` to be adopted in existing Concurrency APIs including `CheckedContinuation`.

 ## ABI compatibility